-- a Fully closed position - b Maximum fast idle speed position - 6.
-Starting a flooded engine Advance the throttle-only lever or control handle to the maximum throttle-only position and continue to crank the engine for starting.
-Immediately reduce engine speed after engine starts. - Turn ignition key to the "START" position.
-If the engine fails to start in ten seconds, return the key to the "ON" position, wait 30 seconds and try again.
+NOTE: Starting flooded engine - Advance the neutral fast idle speed feature to the maximum fast idle speed position and continue to crank the engine for starting.
+Immediately reduce engine speed after engine starts.

+6. Turn the ignition key to the "START" position.
+If the engine fails to start in ten seconds, return the key to "ON" position, wait 30 seconds and try again.

-8. After engine starts, check for a steady stream of water flowing out of the water pump indicator hole.
+After the engine starts, check for a steady stream of water flowing out of the water pump indicator hole.

-IMPORTANT: If no water is coming out of the water pump indicator hole, stop engine and check cooling water intake for obstruction.
+IMPORTANT: If no water is coming out of the water pump indicator hole, stop the engine and check cooling water intake for obstruction.
 No obstruction may indicate a water pump failure or blockage in the cooling system.
 These conditions will cause the engine to overheat.
 Have the outboard checked by your dealer.
-Operating the engine while overheated will cause engine damage.
+Operating the engine while overheated may cause serious engine damage.